taveras/taveras.github.io/resume.md

 ### Genius, Apple Inc. - _November 2007 - February 2014_

 - Repaired hardware, software and network issues within the Apple ecosystem.
-- Strategized processes to improve repair and appointment backlogs.
 - Automated common tasks in the repair process with _shell scripts._
 - Wrote internal web applications to improve daily operations using _JavaScript, PHP,_ and _MySQL._